Scottsdale plastic surgeon Steven Turkeltaub, MD offers advice on how to choose the best top surgery provider for transgender and… Read More

-For most transgender males (transmen), living with a physical body that does not match one’s actual gender identity is a very difficult and uncomfortable way to exist, function and interact.
-Transgender identity and the related issues often create a dysphoria associated with anxiety, depression, substance abuse and other negative issues.
-Fortunately, advancements in transgender plastic surgery and medicine have made female to male (FTM) gender transition easier, real and natural and with results that are far more satisfying.
+For most transgender males (transmen) or AFAB (assigned female at birth) non-binary individuals, living with a physical body that does not match one’s actual gender identity is a very difficult and uncomfortable way to exist, function and interact.
+Transgender or gender non-binary identity and the related issues often create gender dysphoria that is associated with anxiety, depression, substance abuse and other negative issues.
+Fortunately, advancements in transgender plastic surgery and medicine have made female to male (FTM) and female to non-binary (FTN) gender transitioning easier, with results that are often far safer and more natural-looking.

-At the Arizona Center for Aesthetic Plastic Surgery, board-certified plastic surgeon Steven H. Turkeltaub, MD offers female to male (FTM) breast surgery in order to help his patients transition in their appearance to match their gender identity.
+At the Arizona Center for Aesthetic Plastic Surgery, board-certified plastic surgeon Steven H. Turkeltaub, MD offers female to male (FTM) and female to non-binary (FTN) breast surgery in order to help his patients transition their appearance to match their gender identity.
 When you visit his practice for your consultation and postoperative care, you can expect to receive non-judgmental professionalism, understanding, attention and support.
 He will strive to understand your unique desires and perspectives, develop a customized treatment plan with you based on your anatomical needs and lifestyle goals and then help you achieve the life-changing transformation that you deserve.

-Dr. Turkeltaub is a member of the “World Professional Association for Transgender Health” (WPATH).
+Dr. Turkeltaub is a member of the “World Professional Association for Transgender Health” (WPATH), an organization that sets international quality standards relating to the care of gender diverse individuals.

-For those individuals who are non-binary, the term “FTM” transgender top surgery is not accurately descriptive.
-Nevertheless, the concepts are similar but there are often variations that must be addressed such as the desire not to have any nipple-areola complexes at all.
-Again, the treatment plan is aligned based on each person’s desires and goals.
+For those individuals who are gender non-binary, the term “FTM” transgender top surgery is not accurately descriptive.
+Nevertheless, the concept behind female to non-binary or FTN top surgery remains similar, although there are often variations that must be addressed, such as the size and location of the nipple-areola complexes or the desire to not to have any nipple-areola complexes at all.

-We have found that our FTM breast surgery patients are at the top among our happiest, most satisfied and appreciative patients.
+We have found that our FTM and FTN breast surgery patients are right at the top as our happiest, most satisfied and appreciative patients.
 Following this procedure, their experiences have universally been overwhelmingly positive.
-But don’t just take it from us—read the letter below that was written by one of Dr. Turkeltaub’s patients to get an idea of just how life changing FTM top surgery can be.
+But don’t just take it from us—read the letter below that was written by one of Dr. Turkeltaub’s patients to get an idea of just how life-changing gender-affirming top surgery can be.

 I have been wanting to write you for some time now, as I have wanted to share with you the overwhelming positive impact having top surgery has had a my life.